ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 This function calculates the volume-weighted average across three dimensions, but maintains the time dimension.

-This function takes the argument: ``operator``, which defines the operation to apply over the volume.
+This function takes the argument: `operator`, which defines the operation to apply over the volume.
+At the moment, only `mean` is supported.
+By default, the `mean` operation is weighted by the grid cell volumes.

-This function requires a cell volume `cell measure`_, unless the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell volumes can be computed.
+For weighted statistics, this function requires a cell volume `cell measure`_, unless the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell volumes can be computed.
 The required supplementary variable ``volcello`` can be attached to the main dataset as described in :ref:`supplementary_variables`.